Trustly Slot Sites

 Other Payment Solutions

 If you don’t like the sound of any of these deposit methods, direct bank transfers can be made at many online slot sites without you having to provide your card or bank information.
 Keep in mind though, that you’ll still be required to verify your age and identification before it’s possible to play the actual online slots or withdraw any winnings.
-Secure direct transfer services are a growth area but because they are subject to financial regulation they are confined to specific countries; Trustly is the only one that operates in the UK.
+Secure direct transfer services are a growth area but because they are subject to financial regulation they are confined to specific countries; Trustly has been operating in the UK for some time and now some UK facing operators have also enabled Sofort (aka Pay now with Klarna).
+Neither of these services are fully regulated by the FCA, however – they are covered by a temporary post Brexit transitional arrangement.

 Can I Use Cryptocurrencies?